User research: Descriptive or explanatory research

 Descriptive research or explanatory research helps to define the characteristics of the problem and populations previously identified.
 It is used to understand the context of the problem and the context in which users have the problem.
 The methods in this phase can be very similar to the methods used in the generative research phase.
 However, this phase helps to identify what is the best way to solve a problem as opposed to what problem to solve.
 During this phase, experts in the problem area are consulted to fill knowledge gaps that will be required to create a solution.
 This phase is required to avoid making assumptions about the problem or people that might otherwise result in a biased solution.
 The aim of this phase is to get a good understanding of the problem, to get the right solution ideas.

 Evaluative research

 Evaluative research is used to test the solution ideas to ensure they work and solve the problems identified.
 Ideas are usually tested by representatives from the target population.
 This is an iterative process and can be done on prototype versions of the solution.
 The commonly used method in this phase is called usability testing and it focuses on measuring if the solution addressed the intended problem.
 Users can also be asked to provide their subjective opinion about the solution, or they can be given a set of tasks to observe if the solution is intuitive and easy to use.
-In simple words, evaluative research assess whether the solution fits the problem and whether the right problems were addressed.
+In simple words, evaluative research assesses whether the solution fits the problem and whether the right problems were addressed.